sunainabkathpalia/ocr_voting_records/README.md

 - **example_ocr.ipynb**
   Demonstrates OCR on a single PNG page with visualizations:
   1. Reads and enhances contrast of one image.
-  2. Sends the image to Google Cloud Vision via LayoutParser.
+  2. Sends the image to Google Cloud Vision via layout parser.
-  3. Filters text blocks by column-specific bounding rectangles.
+  3. Filters text blocks by dynamic column-specific bounding rectangles.
   4. Cluster words into rows.
   5. Aligns columns (position, name, party, votes) into a table.
-  6. -Adds metadata like municipality and year from the file path
+  6. Adds metadata like municipality and year from the file path

 - **batch_extraction.ipynb**
-  Scales the same workflow to all images in `Pictures_1972/`:
+  Scales the same workflow to all images in pictures folder:
   1. Iterates through all png files
   2. Combines all tables into one.